ocramz/talks/topic_models_Dec_2018/slides.md

 Overparametrized $\rightarrow$ inference by iterative approximation (such as EM).

-Caution : number of parameters is linear in the size of the corpus.
+Caution : both in LSI and pLSI the number of parameters is linear in the size of the corpus.